BenjaminIwuchukwu/AWS-DNB-Tech-Summit-2024/copy-s3-object-to-rds-db/README.md

-# Copy-S3-Object-to-DB
+# Copy-S3-Object-to-RDS-DB

-Contains files that are necessary for IaC deployment, which copies objects from S3 to RDS MySQL database
+Contains files that are necessary for IaC deployment of a solution which copies objects from S3 to RDS MySQL database

 ## Architecture Design